 Pursuant to our governing documents, our Board will consist of at least a majority of independent directors at all times.
 Our Board has reviewed the materiality of any relationship that each of our directors has with the Trust or the Company, either directly or indirectly.
 Based on this review, the Board has determined that the following directors are "independent directors" as defined by the Nasdaq Global Select Market: Messrs.
-Edwards, Ewing and Lazarus.
-If elected as discussed below, Gordon Burns will be an independent director.
+Burns, Edwards, Ewing and Lazanis